sentioxyz/docs/references/concepts/data-types/webhook.md

 hidden: false
 ---

-{% hint style="success" %}
+> ✅
-Refer [export-via-webhook.md](../../../developer-guides/sdk-guide/export-via-webhook.md "mention")for the details of emitting webhook messages in the processor.
+>
-{% endhint %}
+> Refer [export-via-webhook.md](../../../developer-guides/sdk-guide/export-via-webhook.md "mention")for the details of emitting webhook messages in the processor.

 Sentio allows you to define the json message you want to send to webhook.
 In every webhook call, Sentio sends **an array** of json messages along with a few more metadata fields.